 What’s Going On in LBUSD?
 Start Here.

 A guide to the superintendent transition, board tension, staff concerns, data fights, bond questions, and what voters should understand before November.
+Last Updated on June 15, 2026.

 Updated May 13, 2026: Since this guide was first published, LBUSD has entered a superintendent transition, with the district announcing that Dr. Jason Glass will conclude his service effective May 31, 2026.